Let’s Have Fun with History

 Discover the Log House ***

 See an early settler’s log home!
 This activity will take groups inside the log house to learn about the home and early belongings.
-Groups will participate in a scavenger hunt to to find items and learn what they were used for.
+Groups will participate in an eye-spy scavenger hunt to to find objects and learn what they were used for.

 Clothes & Undies